Oregon

 B. Firearms

-Firearms rights are automatically restored 15 years after discharge from sentence to persons convicted of no more than one felony, unless the offense involved criminal homicide or use of a gun or knife.
-Or.
-Rev. Stat. § 166.270(4)(a).
-Otherwise firearms rights are restored by pardon or expungement.
-Id.1 In 2009, the legislature enacted a new procedure whereby certain non-violent felony offenders may regain firearms privileges one year after discharge by petitioning a circuit court in the county of residence.
-See § 166.274.2 “Relief shall be granted when the petitioner demonstrates, by clear and convincing evidence, that the petitioner does not pose a threat to the safety of the public or the petitioner.” § 166.274(6).
-Juveniles who lost gun privileges by committing an offense involving violence may petition for restoration four years after discharge. § 166.274(7).
+Section 166.270(4)(b) provides that those convicted of non-violent offenses may regain their firearms rights earlier from a court one year after completion of sentence under § 166.274.1 Under this provision, “Relief shall be granted when the petitioner demonstrates, by clear and convincing evidence, that the petitioner does not pose a threat to the safety of the public or the petitioner.” § 166.274(6).
+Finally, relief may be available if the person’s “record [has been] expunged under the laws of this state or equivalent laws of another jurisdiction,” § 166.270(4)(b). though Oregon law does not provide a general expungement remedy.2 Juveniles who lost gun rights by committing an offense involving violence may petition for restoration four years after discharge. § 166.274(7).
 The court may not grant relief under this section to a person convicted of a person felony involving the use of a firearm or a deadly weapon, or a list of violent offenses, or who is either currently serving a felony sentence of has served one in the year preceding application. § 166.274(10).

 II.
 Pardon policy & practice